Computing Funnels Using Numerical Optimization Based Falsifiers: Funnel construction

 As we mentioned in the previous section, we reduce our attention to the case in which $P(x,t)$ is fixed beforehand.
-An~often suitable candidate for $P(x,t)$ is a~solution of the Lyapunov equation~\cite{Khalil} or the Riccati equation~\cite{Lib:11}.
+An~often suitable candidate for $P(x,t)$ is a~solution of the Lyapunov or Riccati equation.
 A candidate then has quadratic form $P(x,t) = x^TS(t)x,$ where $S(t)$ is a solution to a respective equation.
 Still, even if we fix $P(x,t)$, we still need to determine $\rho(t)$.
 Additionally, we would like $\rho(t)$ to be chosen in such a~way that the~sublevel sets are as large as possible.

 In previous work~\cite{LQRtrees1,SOS_funnels}, $\rho(t)$ is parametrized piecewise-linearly and the parameters are optimized using a line-search approach.
 In each iteration, $\rho(t)$ is verified using SOS programming.
 Moreover, computation of $\rho(t)$ can be approximated by performing it in finitely many time samples~\cite{LQRtrees1,SOS_funnels}.
-This partially alleviates the needed computational burden.
+This partially alleviates the needed computational burden due to ignoring polynomial dependence in $t$.
 However, certain care must be taken with choosing time samples to obtain a reasonable approximation of a funnel as we will see later in Example 1 of our computational experiments.